mathildeew/project-exam2-holidaze/README.md

 ## Run the project

 - Clone the repo
-- Install the dependendices
+- Install the dependendices:

   `npm i`

-- Run the project
+- Run the project:

   `npm run dev`